Algorithm examples

 - Each

-trigger block should be connected to oneSession
+Quantitytrigger block should be connected to oneSessionblock.

-4. Add an Aggregator
+4. Add an Aggregator block:

 - Connect the

-blocks.
+Aggregatorblock to theQuantity triggerblocks.
 This block groups (aggregates) events derived from prediction triggers.

-5. Add an Aggregation trigger
+5. Add an Aggregation trigger:

 Add an

-block to track when quantity violations occur more than 1 time,Configure the following:
+Events quantityblock to track when quantity violations occur more than 1 time,Configure the following:

 Operator: Set to “greater than”,